jkordek1/FarmingGame/README.md

 ## Project idea
 The idea was to make a 2-4 players electronic board game that binds STEM field with agriculture.
 It was funded through Erasmus+ KA2 project [SEED2STEM: Planting the future of education](https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).

+## FarmingGame rules

+At the start of the game, you can choose to play with 2 to 4 players.
+If at least 2 players are selected, the first player begins their turn.
+Each turn consists of three phases.

+The first phase is random weather generation, with possible weather conditions being sunny, rainy, or drought.
+Depending on the weather, crops may either grow or remain stagnant.

+In the second phase (Harvest), players can harvest fully grown crops.

+The final phase (Plant) allows players to plant new crops in empty field spots and end their turn.
+When a crop is planted, the field lights up in a color representing that specific crop.
+The main circular display shows the remaining turns until the crop is fully grown.

 ## Project status
 - [x] Breadboard prototype
 - [x] Schematic